3 ways to boost giving, increase diversity and glorify God

 Giving is a form of worship; people of faith give.
 Ethnic diversity is critical to the future of the church.
 Connect with the ethnically diverse people of faith within your community and help increase diversity among the philanthropy of your church.

 The information included in this article was compiled from Diversity in Giving: The Changing Landscape of American Philanthropy by Mark Rovner, Sea Change Strategies.
-Download the full report at the Nonprofit Tech for Good website, which lists “24 Must- Read Fundraising and Social Media Reports for Nonprofits.
+Find additional helpful research and guides on the Nonprofit Tech for Good website.